alonzoc1/Getting-and-Cleaning-Data-Source-Project/readme.md

 8. Use "activity_labels.txt" to replace Activity column with a descriptive character vector (1 -> WALKING, 2 -> WALKING_UPSTAIRS, etc...)
 9. Use grep to drop columns not relating to mean, std, Activity, or Subject
 10. Use aggregate to create a new dataset called "tidy" that is the mean of each variable in cleaned_data for each Activity for each Subject
-11. Write out "tidy.csv" using write.csv
+11. Write out "tidy.txt" using write.table